opendevstack/ods-provisioning-app/client/README.md

 ### Build

-`npm run build`: The build artifacts will be stored in the `dist/` directory. `yarn build:prod` will be used for the pipeline.
+- `npm run build`: The build artifacts will be stored in the `dist/` directory.
+- `npm run build:prod` will be used for the pipeline.

 ### Tests